Historic Architectural Review Board Applications

 To appeal a staff decision or interpretation of the design standards, an Appeal of Staff Interpretation of the Design Standards Application (PDF) is required, and the case must be heard by the Historic Architectural Review Board (HARB).

 A Certificate of Demolition (COD) (PDF) refers to the demolition of a structure, the destruction of archaeological resources, and the permanent removal of significant architectural features such as porches and dormers.
 HARB reviews all applications for demolitions of buildings and structures that are listed on the Florida Master Site File (FMSF), are 50 years old or older, have been designated as a historic landmark, or are individually listed the National Register or contributing to a National Register District.
+Contact Historic Preservation staff to determine if a property meets one of these criteria.

 An Opinion of Appropriateness (OOA) (PDF) is a review by the Historic Architectural Review Board (HARB) that the general concept and preliminary construction plans meet the architectural requirements of the Architectural Guidelines for Historic Preservation (AGHP) (PDF) but that the information submitted is insufficient to grant the final approval of the project.